U.S. Route 60 in Virginia: Route description

 In South Hampton Roads, the roads also separate.
 I-64 became part of the circumferential Hampton Roads Beltway and looping far south and west of Norfolk, rather than reaching the Atlantic Ocean.
 Although older, Route 60 continues its west to east travel, becoming the public roadway actually closest to the waters of the Chesapeake Bay and the Atlantic Ocean terminating near the traditional resort strip at Virginia Beach.

 West Virginia to Lexington

-U.S. Route 60 enters the state as part of I-64 near the top of the Eastern Continental Divide in the Appalachian Mountains and crosses the portions of the Great Valley, passing the city of Covington, and town of Clifton Forge and the city of Lexington.
+U.S. Route 60 enters the state concurrent with I-64 near the top of the Eastern Continental Divide in the Appalachian Mountains and crosses the portions of the Great Valley, passing the city of Covington, and town of Clifton Forge and the city of Lexington.

 Blue Ridge Mountains to Richmond

 At Lexington, the newer Interstate route swings north, concurrent with I-81 to Staunton where it again turns east.
 The variation between the routes was largely due to terrain for the crossing of the Blue Ridge Mountains.
 U.S. 60 crosses at White's Gap; I-64 uses Rockfish Gap.
 East of the Blue Ridge, the two pathways gradually converge, meeting again at Richmond.

 Although US 60 offers a bucolic interlude for many motorists in comparison with I-64, the western portion of the Lexington-Richmond section of US 60 can be very difficult to drive, especially for larger vehicles such as motor homes and commercial vehicles, or any vehicles during inclement weather.
 It was notorious for deadly crashes in the years before I-64 was completed.